 British Shorthair cats are recognized by their rounded cheeks and thick, soft fur.
 They are round and more heavy-set than some other breeds, and you might wonder whether or not they can swim.
 The answer is yes; most British Shorthairs can swim.
-Swimming is instinctual in cats; they won’t swim by choice, but if faced with a situation where they are at risk of drowning, British Shorthair cats can swim effectively enough to get themselves out of danger.
+Swimming is instinctual in cats; they will not swim by choice, but if faced with a situation where they are at risk of drowning, British Shorthair cats can swim effectively enough to get themselves out of danger.

 They can swim safely but aren’t strong swimmers since they aren’t built for it.
 They often get tired out against strong currents or deep water, so always protect your cat around any bodies of water, such as pools, ponds, or rivers.